soodoku/tldr/summaries/16_the_checklist_manifesto.md

     + What kind of checklist --- do-confirm or read-do etc.
     + 5--9 items
     + Wording should be simple and exact
-    + Free to clutter, sans-serif, etc.
+    + Free of clutter, sans-serif, etc.
     + Must be tested in real world --- or simulations of it
     + Don't list stuff people don't miss
     + Give the responsibility of checklist to #2 or someone else.
 Not the person in charge.